Dennisbonke/Twitchbot/README.md

 # Twitchbot

 Making a general purpose twitch chat bot
-Compile by running npm run build, and npm run start to start the bot.
+Compile by running make in the root folder, only works on linux or by just running the twitchbot executable.